Probable Event Constrained Optimization and A Data-embedded Solution Paradigm: Conclusion

 This research rethinks the entire procedure of solving optimization problems under uncertainty from logic modeling to solution algorithm design.
-The logic model (\ref{PCCSP}), i.e., PCCO, defined in this paper is a novel alternative to the existing CCO.
-The PCC (\ref{PCC}) therein logically means that an optimal solution should be feasible to all high-probability realizations of the uncertain variables.
-Such a logical meaning grants the PCCO a very high application value since it reflects the need of many engineering systems in terms of optimization under uncertainty.
-Since the existing deterministication methods are either inapplicable or inefficient to PCCO, another key contribution of this paper lies in the novel solution paradigm which consists of data-based deterministication (as detailed in Section 3) and strategic data selection (as detailed in Section 4).
-With the proposed solution paradigm, PCCO problems can be solved accurately with relatively-low computational complexity.
+The logic model (\ref{PCCSP}), i.e., PECO, defined in this paper is a novel alternative to the existing CCO.
+The PEC (\ref{PCC}) therein logically means that an optimal solution should be feasible to all probable realizations of the uncertain variables.
+Such a logical meaning grants the PECO a very high application value since it reflects the need of many engineering systems in terms of optimization under uncertainty.
+Since the existing solution methods are either inapplicable or inefficient to PECO, another key contribution of this paper lies in the novel solution paradigm which consists of data-embedded deterministication (as detailed in Section 3) and strategic data selection (as detailed in Section 4).
+With the proposed solution paradigm, PECO problems can be solved accurately with relatively low computational complexity.